paaube/sudoku_solver/README.md

 </ul>

 <br>
-The txt contains a 9 by 9 sudoku grid where empty squares are 0.
+The txt file contains a 9 by 9 sudoku grid where empty squares are 0.
 The image below shows the formatting of the txt file.
 <br>
 <br>